sheryarkayani/crmdemo/README.md

 - **Local State Updates**: Changes sync immediately with the UI
 - **Activity Logging**: All modifications are tracked in the activity log
 - **Data Validation**: Input validation and error handling for all fields
-- **Demo Mode**: Graceful fallback when database is not available
+- **real-time Mode**: Graceful fallback when database is not available

 ### **User Experience**
 - **Responsive Design**: Works on desktop and mobile devices
 - **Dark Mode Support**: Consistent theming across all components
 - **Accessibility**: Keyboard navigation and screen reader support
 - **Cross-View Consistency**: Same editing experience regardless of view type
-- **Demo Mode Indicators**: Clear warnings when database is not available
+- **real-time Mode Indicators**: Clear warnings when database is not available

 ## 📋 **Workflow for Sales Reps**